kolenpe1/translocation/docs/source/index.rst

 Example
 -------

-The very first structure tested with TRACO is (Kristyna et al.).
+The very first structure tested with TRANSLOCATION is (Kristyna et al.).